superspindel/CAN_BUS_API/README.md

 Checksum that is transmitted that is checked by the receiver to notice errors in the transmitted frame.

 ## Why use a CAN bus
 Today cars for example, we have a computer at every subsystem.
 We have a computer for the transmission system, engine etc. All this sensors needs to be connected in someway to be able to read important values from these systems.
 To be able to organize these messages in a sophisticated way we use the CAN.
 CAN is a message protocol which gives us the option to prioritize messages.
-With this ability we can then prioritize what we think are the most important information.
+With this ability we can then prioritize what we think are the most important information by placing the IDs.
 ## MCU
 * STM32F042K6
 * ARM Cortex M0